Hanabi-Live/hanabi-live/docs/FAQ.md

 A: No.

 Adding a new option to the website for you (and the people who share your use-case) is not free.
-We have to evaluate the benefits of adding the feature versus the costs.
+We have to evaluate the benefits of adding the option versus the costs.

 1. Every option added to the website has to be stored in the database.
 For every user.
 For perpetuity.
 You're not paying for this, I am.

 2. Every option added to the website makes it more complicated and harder to understand for the end-user.
-Adding more optional features obfuscates existing features.
+Adding more optional features obfuscates existing optional features.
 More does not equal better.
 There's a reason why the Apple design philosophy [is considered to be among the best in the industry](https://medium.com/macoclock/what-makes-apple-design-so-good-d430ef97c6d2).

 3. Every option added to the website increases the code surface, which produces more bugs and makes the website harder to maintain.
 It's a non-zero amount of work to maintain code, as it will eventually have to be updated, refactored, and rewritten.
 You're not going to be around when the code needs to be refactored, but I will.